Optical Store and Eye Exams in Manhattan

 It Can Potentially Cause Eye Strain

 Blue light scatters more easily than other visible light.
 This unfocused light reduces contrast and can contribute to digital eye strain, characterized by headaches, neck pain and blurred vision.

 Research has indicated that lenses that filter out blue light significantly increase contrast.
 Computer glasses with yellow-tinted lenses may improve comfort levels when viewing digital devices for prolonged periods of time.

 Are There Benefits to Wearing Blue Light Glasses?

 As mentioned above, computer glasses reduce blue light exposure from computer screens and other digital devices.
 But are they worth getting?

 According to the American Macular Degeneration Foundation, blue light can cause retinal damage “at greater intensities,” but the amount of light emitted by screens is quite low.
 Whether there is a cumulative effect requires further research.

 If you decide to get blue-light blocking lenses, you can find stylish options with or without a prescription.
 So if you're farsighted and wear progressive lenses or bifocals, you can get single-lens computer glasses to match your prescription.

 You may want to consider getting photochromic lenses, as they provide protection from both UV and blue light, whether indoors or out in the sun.
 These lenses seamlessly and automatically darken when exposed to UV rays outdoors, and become clear again when indoors.

-Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan offers a variety of blue light glasses and lenses.
+Dr. Alan Schlussel & Associates in Manhattan offers a variety of blue light glasses and lenses.
 Contact us today to discuss the optimal lens features for your lifestyle and get fitted for your perfect pair.